 A lot of us share the dream of traveling around the world full-time.
-In reality though, is that we have bills to pay and we have to be able to feed ourselves.
-For most of us, to make this a reality we have to have a job that we can do while you’re traveling, or one that I brought for work.
-I spent a lot of time in college trying to explore the best way to do this, and I’ve talked to many people in my travels to see what they do.
-After some research, I wanted to share my list of the best majors for travel (in no particular order).
+In reality though, we have bills to pay and we have to be able to feed ourselves.
+For most of us, that means a job that we can do while we’re traveling or one that involves travel for work.
+I spent a lot of time in college trying to explore the best way to do this and I’ve talked to many people (interviewing over 60 women) on how they balance their careers and their travels.
+After some research, I wanted to share my list of the best majors for travel (in no particular order)!

 I’ve included links to relevant Woman of the Week interviews where I’ve talked with working women from around the world to find out what they do and how it helps them travel.
 I’ve also included some relevant links for more information about these majors.

 Remember – a degree is just a start and doesn’t mean you have to work in this field or that you’re limited in your career.
 But here are some of the top majors that make finding a job with travel options easiest.

 Join the mailing list to get access to freebies like 30 Jobs to See the World (a handy list of jobs with great options to travel + links on how to get started in that field).

 Education is the super popular major for those interested in travel, and for good reason.
 Especially if you’re an English teacher, there are options for you to teach in almost any country.
 Depending on the country, sometimes you can acquire free accommodations, have a really great income, and even get incredible benefits of vacation time.
 All from the vantage point of a different country!

 It’s important to make sure that you have the appropriate qualifications – teaching is a really hard job and some people get into the field thinking it’s an easy ticket to travel and are disappointed and surprised.
 But if you’re ready for the challenge, a degree in education can help you see the world whether you’re working abroad or traveling during the summer breaks of which many people are so envious.